-Q. When I was a child, I frequently suffered from colds.
-My aunt would make a cough medicine of very soft-cooked onions with butter, brown sugar, ginger and a bit of vinegar.
-I never fussed about taking it.
-I liked it and I always stopped coughing.
+“my aunt would make a cough medicine of very soft-cooked onions with butter, brown sugar, ginger and a bit of vinegar.
+I liked it and I always stopped coughing.”

-Some people sweeten the onion syrup with honey rather than brown sugar.
+Many people substitute honey for sugar.
 There is some evidence to suggest that honey has antiviral activity (Molecules, Oct.
 29, 2020).

 How Do You Make Onion Syrup?